NeoLorenzo/Agent-Based-Economy-Sim/README.md

     *   **Abstraction:** At the start of the simulation, each household is assigned to a single firm as its permanent employer.
     *   **Limitation:** There is no concept of a labor market.
 Households cannot be unemployed, switch jobs, or negotiate wages.
 Firms cannot hire or fire workers based on their needs.

-3.  **Firm Production & Inventory:**
+3.  **Firm Restocking & Inventory:**
-    *   **Abstraction:** Firms produce a fixed quantity of goods each tick, defined by `firm_production_per_tick` in `config.json`.
-This output is added to a finite inventory.
-When households make purchases, the quantity sold is limited by the firm's available inventory.
+    *   **Abstraction:** Firms act as retailers.
+They do not produce goods.
+Instead, they purchase inventory from an abstract, infinite "wholesale market" at a fixed `wholesale_price`.
+Each firm attempts to maintain a `target_inventory` level.
+If its current inventory drops below this target, it orders more goods, limited by its available cash balance.
-    *   **Limitation:** Production is static and not based on demand, available capital, or labor.
-Firms cannot adjust their production levels in response to market signals (e.g., consistently sold-out inventory or bloating inventory).
-The cost of production is not modeled.
+    *   **Limitation:** The wholesale market is a simplification.
+It has an infinite supply and a fixed price, meaning firms do not compete for wholesale goods.
+A firm's `target_inventory` is static and does not yet adapt to long-term sales trends.
+The cost of holding inventory is not modeled.

 4.  **Price & Wage Mechanisms:**
     *   **Price:** Firms now dynamically adjust the price of their goods based on inventory levels.
 If inventory falls below a configured threshold (signaling high demand), the firm raises its price.
 If inventory exceeds another threshold (signaling a surplus), it lowers the price.
 This behavior is controlled by `price_adjustment_rate` and inventory threshold factors in `config.json`.